mattjstrauss/Wordpress-Build/README.md

 # Project Build w/ Wordpress and Gulp.js

+## Overview
+The idea behind this project is to have a boilerplate setup and ready to go that uses my preferred/current workflow (The theme will have another README.md for theme specific functionality).

+This one consists of keeping Wordpress's core issolated from the working files as a Submodule so that Wordpress can continue to be updated and not create extra bloat to a projects repository.

+The projects configuration is different as it allows the developer to create independent configuration files so that certain constants are in place.
+For example, the staging and production environments will most likely have similar configuration settings but everyone works in different environments locally.
+This allows the developer to set up their local envoirment with different paremeters and won't effect other developers throughout the process.

+This workflow also use Gulp for automating certain tasks such as linting, autoprefixing and compiling my CSS and Javascript, while also constructing a SVG spritemap based off of individual SVG files located in the specified directory.

 ## Steps for getting Wordpress where it needs to be via the Terminal
 1. If site folder exists proceed to step 2.
 If not follow the commands below:<br />
 `cd PROJECT-ROOT/public/`